-Aerial Lift Accidents
+Houston Aerial Lift Accidents Lawyer

 What is an Aerial Lift?

 Aerial lifts are mobile devices that raise men up in the air in a bucket or on a platform with rails enabling people to work or reach things at medium to large heights.
-The are also known as runabouts, articulating boom lifts, aerial ladders, vertical towers, aerial work platforms, man lifts, scissor lifts, and tow behind lifts.
+They are also known as runabouts, articulating boom lifts, aerial ladders, vertical towers, aerial work platforms, man lifts, scissor lifts, and tow behind lifts.
 Smaller lifts may be used in warehouses and stores to reach items placed on high shelves whereas the larges of these can lift people as high as 46 feet in the air.

-OSHA Regulations Applicable to Lifts & Booms
+What OSHA Regulations Apply to Lifts & Booms?

 OSHA 29 CFR 1926.453 governs aerial lifts.
 These regulations set forth everything from how the lifts must be designed to fall protection requirements.
-Additionally, this section requires that all lifts be designed in accordance with ANSI A92.2-1969 which governs vehicle mounted elevating and rotating work platforms.
+Additionally, this section requires that all lifts be designed in accordance with ANSI A92.2-1969 which governs vehicle-mounted elevating and rotating work platforms.
 Some regulations of note include:

 - 453(b)(2)(vii) which requires that brakes be set when outriggers are used and pads be positions on a solid surface.

 - 453(b)(2(viii) which requires that an aerial lift truck not be moved while the boom is elevated with men in it unless it meets certain specifications for this type of work.